volkandindar/agartha/README.md

 For redirection, please also add this code before '</script>' tag:
 	xhr.onreadystatechange=function(){if (this.status===302){var location=this.getResponseHeader('Location');return ajax.call(this,location);}};
 ```
-Please note that, the JavaScript code will be called over original user session and many header fields will be filled automatically.
+Please note that, the JavaScript code will be called over original user session and many header fields will be filled automatically by browsers.
 In some cases, the server may require some header field mandatory, and therefore you may need to modify the code for an adjustment.